vaishakbelle/vaishakbelle.github.io/lab.md

 *   _Giannis Papantonis_, interested in causality
 *   _Ionela-Georgiana Mocanu_, interested in PAC learning
 *   _Gary Smith_ (with Ron Petrick), interested in epistemic planning
-*   _Anton Fuxjaeger_, interested in applications of tractable models
 *   _Andreas Bueff_, interested in tractable learning and reinforcement learning
 *   _Sandor Bartha_ (with James Cheney), interested in program induction
 *   _Samuel Kolb_ (KU Leuven, with Luc De Raedt), interested in inference for hybrid domains